ifelsebreak/Tampercademy/README.md

 When the script gets to a Quiz where user input is needed, you get a system notification so you know it's not progressing (you might want to double **check if you allowed notifications**).

+#### Missing features:

+- [ ] Recognize when script is stuck and notify user
+- [x] Notify user when script reaches a quiz
+- [ ] Notify user when you get to a bash terminal section